Thermal Imaging / Thermal Imagers / Infrared - Technology Explained

 Medical and Veterinarian

 High resolution imagers are capable of providing insight into medical conditions in both humans and animals alike.
 Injury and disease often creates additional blood flow to affected areas.
 This blood flow, if close enough to the skin, generates heat detectable by a thermal imaging cameras.
-The imagers that should be considered for these applications are the Flir E60, T300, T620 and the Fluke Ti32.

 There are many applications for thermal imagers that have been yet to be discovered.
 Please do not hesitate to inquire about what cameras may help with your application.